 UNM Continuing Education Spring Day Camps

 Kids aged 6-17 can enjoy camps that can focus on one subject or be mixed with different options for mornings or afternoons.
-Call Naomi at 277-0698 for more information.
+Call Naomi at 277-0077 for more information.
 Lunch supervision is provided for campers who participate in morning and afternoon sessions.
-Camps run March 11 - 15.
+Camps run April 14-18.
+There are also camps that take place at locations other than UNM Continuing Ed, such as yoga camp at High Desert Yoga.